If you have to do it, do it well. Here are some tips for sweet substitutions.

 To Replace: 1 cup powdered sugar

-- 1 cup granulated + 1 teaspoon cornstarch ground together in blender (not food processor)
+1 cup granulated + 1 teaspoon cornstarch ground together in blender (not food processor) Caution: This works very well for dusting over desserts, less so in icings or glazes.

 Replacing some of the sugar in a recipe with honey, molasses, or maple syrup to add an extra dimension of flavor is a simple matter, provided you account for the extra moisture.